3D Reconstruction in Noisy Agricultural Environments: A Bayesian Optimization Perspective for View Planning: Experiments

-To optimize the black-box reward function $\tilde{r}(\cdot)$, a BO framework was employed that adopts a GP-based surrogate model utilizing (i) a radial basis function (RBF) kernel, (ii) an RBF kernel with automatic relevance determination (henceforth abbreviated as `ARD'), (iii) a Matern kernel with parameter $\nu = 2.5$ or (iv) a Matern kernel with parameter $\nu = 1.5$.
-The AF used for the acquisition of new input points (i.e., camera position in the 3D space) is EI (c.f.
-Eqn. \eqref{eq:Gaussian_EI}).
-In all cases, 50 randomly selected input-output evaluation pairs were used for training the GP model, and 200 iterations were considered in the BO process.
-The kernel parameters along with the noise variance $\sigma_n^2$ were obtained by maximizing the marginal log-likelihood using the 50 initial training data, via \textit{GPytorch} \cite{gardner2018gpytorch} and \textit{Botorch} \cite{balandat2020botorch} packages.
+To optimize the noisy black-box reward function $\tilde{r}(\cdot)$, the adaptive EGP-VP framework described in Sec. \ref{sec:egpvp} was employed with the ensemble consisting of (i) a GP model with radial basis function (RBF) kernel, (ii) a GP with an RBF kernel with automatic relevance determination (ARD), (iii) a GP with a Matern kernel with parameter $\nu = 2.5$ and (iv) a GP with a Matern kernel with parameter $\nu = 1.5$.
+For a given camera location and orientation $\mathbf{z}$ (input), the corresponding $\tilde{r}(\mathbf{z})$ (output) in the 1, 3 and 6-plant cases is the average reward function value of the five distinct noisy environments.
+In our experimental setting, 50 randomly selected input-output evaluation pairs $\{\mathbf{z}_\tau, \tilde{r}(\mathbf{z}_\tau)\}_{\tau=1}^{50}$ were used to train the initial parameters of the EGP-VP model and 50 iterations were considered for the BO process.
+Both in the BO process, where newly acquired input-output data become available online, and in the training process, the kernel parameters of each GP model in the ensemble were obtained maximizing the marginal log-likelihood via \textit{GPytorch} \cite{gardner2018gpytorch} and \textit{Botorch} \cite{balandat2020botorch} packages.

-In order to provide a fair comparison, the proposed method was compared with the baseline both quantitatively and qualitatively.
-The reported results in our three environmental cases consider five different noise realizations.
+We compared our proposed EGP-VP method with two baselines; namely (i) a standard circular formation and (ii) the discrete formulation counterpart described in \cite{bacharis2022view} that uses Simulated Annealing (SA) \cite{sa} for the optimization problem.
+For the circular formation, we experimented with different values of the radius and the altitude and considered the best-performing one for a fair comparison, while the SA followed the same implementation as in \cite{bacharis2022view}.